jiteshpp/jneo4xexamples/README.md

-# jneo4xexamples
+# Java - neo4j examples

-CRUD operations on neo4j using Java.
+CRUD operations on neo4j using Spring boot application.

+# Desccription
+Neo4J is a graph database .
+These examples will drive you through basic CRUD operations in noe4j using Java.

+These examples also included a additional properties to add on Neo4j relationship with easy to understand examples.